robert-v/ProcessSpy-docs/src/content/docs/guides/privileged-helper.md

 ## In the Process List

 The helper appears in the process list as `com.itone.ProcessSpy.PrivilegedHelper`, running as root.
 It is idle almost all of the time and exits shortly after ProcessSpy no longer needs it.

-## Availability

-The privileged helper is available in the version of ProcessSpy distributed directly from this site.
-The Setapp version does not include it.